World News | India's Stance on Nepal Boundary Well Known, Consistent & Unambiguous: Embassy | LatestLY

 “It is our view that the established inter-governmental mechanisms and channels are most appropriate for communication and dialogue.

-“Mutually agreed boundary issues that are outstanding can always be addressed in the spirit of our close and friendly bilateral relations,” it said.
+“Mutually agreed boundary issues that are outstanding can always be addressed in the spirit of our close and friendly bilateral relations,” it emphasised.

+Other political parties which raised concern on the issue include the Bibeksheel Sajha Nepali, the Rastriya Prajatantra Party and the ruling coalition partner, CPN (Unified Socialist).

+On Friday, the ruling Nepali Congress said that India's move to continue its road construction in Lipulekh is “objectionable”.

 In November last year, Defence Minister Rajnath Singh said in Pithoragarh in Uttarakhand that there was an attempt to create misapprehensions in Nepal about a road from Lipulekh Pass to Mansarovar through Dharchula that was inaugurated by him recently.